exonum/exonum-java-binding/exonum-java-binding/benchmarks/README.md

 [jmh-home]: https://openjdk.java.net/projects/code-tools/jmh/

-*This module is included in this project for easier prototyping and experimentation.
+*This module is included in the project for easier prototyping and experimentation.
 It does* not *contain system-level benchmarks of Exonum services, which currently reside in an internal project:*
 [exonum/exonum-benchmarking](https://github.com/exonum/exonum-benchmarking)